isabelxklee/ember-collective/README.md

 ### Education resources
 * Browse anti-racism and police abolition resources by tags

+### Memorial
+* Remember all the Black people we have lost to police brutality and racial violence.
+* Learn their stories and support their families' gofundmes and foundations.

 ### Global state management
 * Used Redux to globally manage the application state